GetJobber/jest-a-coverage-slip-detector/README.md

     "test": "jest --coverage", // or set `collectCoverage` to `true` in Jest config "posttest": "jest-a-coverage-slip-detector",
     "jest:updateCoverageExceptions": "jest-a-coverage-slip-detector --update", // Used to 'ratchet' up coverage after improving it.
-    "jest:updateCoverageExceptionsForce": "jest-a-coverage-slip-detector --force-update" // Used to set the initial per file snapshot or to force accept a future reduction in coverage.
+    "jest:updateCoverageExceptionsForce": "jest-a-coverage-slip-detector --force-update" // Used to set the initial per file snapshot or to force accept a reduction in coverage.
   }
 }
 ```